CBS

 That energy matters in 1972, because one of the big stories of the season is that television is getting faster and more adult without becoming inaccessible.
 Mannix fits that sweet spot beautifully.
 It is recognizable network entertainment, but it also feels like it belongs to a world with more edge, more motion, and more urban confidence than a lot of earlier TV.

 On a chart this transitional, the show functions almost like a glue piece.
-It ties together old-school lead-driven television with the decade’s growing appetite for sleek modern crime storytelling.
+It ties together old-school lead-driven television with the decade’s growing appetite for sleek modern crime storytelling—the same lane that made 1970s private-eye shows such a fixture on the dial.

 Sanford and Son crashing into the top 10 is one of the biggest signals on the entire 1972 chart.
 The show does not feel like a polite continuation of earlier television.
 It feels louder, rougher, more streetwise, and more willing to let friction be the engine of the comedy.
 That alone makes it a major marker of the decade’s new mood.